Bosnia Trip Cost 2026: Daily Budget From EUR 45

 This is where Bosnia feels almost implausibly cheap, and where you can flex your budget hardest.
 Self-catering from the green markets and supermarkets costs next to nothing: staples run a mark or two each, and the markets are a nicer way to shop than any supermarket aisle.

 Eating out barely costs more, which is why most visitors just do it.
 A burek from a bakery is about 3 to 4 KM, a plate of ćevapi (ten little grilled sausages with flatbread and onion) runs 14 to 16 KM, and a sit-down restaurant lunch with a drink lands around 15 to 25 KM.
-A Bosnian coffee is only a few marks, which matters because coffee here is a slow social ritual rather than a takeaway habit.
+A Bosnian coffee is only a few marks, which matters because coffee here’s a slow social ritual rather than a takeaway habit.
 You can genuinely eat three full meals a day for under 50 KM (about 25 euros) if you want to, and eat very well for a little more.

 The non-obvious money lesson: in Bosnia, upgrading from street food to restaurants costs you far less than it does almost anywhere else in Europe, so it’s a cheap luxury to lean into rather than agonise over.